 Sheena delivers executive and team training in enterprise risk and reputation identification, mitigation and crisis communications in areas involving intensity and complexity.
 Sheena is a Founding CIPR Chartered PR Practitioner, MCIPR, FRSA, affiliate member of the Institute of Risk Management (IRM) and communications member on the IRM Climate Change Special Interest Group.

 Steve provides consultancy services specialising in international business strategy, risk and resilience, occupational health and safety, and change management.

 Steve is a prolific writer on risk management and business strategy, risk in major projects, international development and on competency standards for the risk management profession.
-He previously served 12 years as Chief Executive Officer at the Institute of Risk Management.
+He has a wealth of experience having previously served 12 years as Chief Executive Officer.
 He is a member of the British Standard Institution's committee for risk management and serves on risk management committees for major organisations.

 IIRSM Training Experience

 Welcoming - it is important to us that you feel relaxed to ensure you enjoy and get the most out of the learning experience.